-22. Visit a destination playground, or if you're feeling ambitious, hit a bunch in one day in Central Park and Prospect Park.
+22. Visit a destination playground, or if you're feeling ambitious, hit a bunch in one day in Central Park, Prospect Park, or Brooklyn Bridge Park.

 23. Stroll among the the blooms and butterflies at one of the city's botanic gardens.
-The NYBG offers FREE grounds admission to NYC residents daily, including admission to the action-packed Everett Children's Adventure Garden.
+The NYBG offers FREE grounds admission to NYC residents on Wednesdays and Saturdays before 10, including admission to the action-packed Everett Children's Adventure Garden.
 You can also visit the BBG gratis on Friday mornings, while the Queens Botanical Garden is FREE on Wednesdays from 3-6pm and Sundays from 9am-11am.

 24. Sticking around town for Labor Day weekend?
 Hop on the Staten Island Ferry and enjoy the sea spray en route to the Richmond County Fair.
 Want to venture out on another day?
 Hop off the ferry to explore the surrounding cultural institutions.

-27. Get up close to deep sea creatures at the newly-opened Ocean Wonders: Sharks! exhibit at the New York Aquarium on Coney Island.
+26. Get up close to deep sea creatures at the Ocean Wonders: Sharks! exhibit at the New York Aquarium on Coney Island.

 Admire the view from Jane's Carousel.
 Photo by Justin Kiner via Flickr

-29. Plan a day trip to Brooklyn Bridge Park.
-Beyond its fab playgrounds and spectacular carousel, make sure to explore the newly-opened Pier 3.
+28. Plan a day trip to Brooklyn Bridge Park.
+Beyond its fab playgrounds and spectacular carousel, make sure to explore the Pier 3 attractions.

 Conquer The Hills on Governors Island.
-Photo by Jody Mercier
+Photo by Matt Nighswander